The Bankrate promise

-The key to getting a good deal on an auto loan is shopping around.
-You’ll want to compare rates from multiple lenders — as well as fees and other costs — to ensure you select the best quote.
-Your income, current debts and credit score will all play a role in what you qualify for.
+Shopping around is the key to getting a good deal on an auto loan.
+In the current high-interest rate environment, it’s a good idea to compare rates from multiple lenders — as well as fees and other costs — to ensure you select the best quote.
+Your income, current debts and credit score will all play a role in determining what you qualify for.

 So don’t rush into a loan.
-Careful preparation could help you save thousands over the life of your loan.
+Careful preparation could help you save thousands in interest and fees.

 7 steps to get the best auto loan quotes